santiaago/go-samples/notes.md

 > echo %GOPATH%
 c:\go-samples

+To add c:\go\bin and c:\go-samples\bin and add the %GOPATH%\bin to PATH do the following:
+> setx PATH "c\go\bin;c:\go-samples\bin"

+To  build the program and create a hello.exe under the %GOPATH%\bin\
 > go install src\hello
-this will build the program and create a hello.exe under the %GOPATH%\bin\

-To add the %GOPATH%\bin to PATH do the following: setx PATH "%PATH%;c\go-samples\bin"

 To build a package do:
 > go build package name.

-To test import package "testing" and run
+To testd do an "import package "testing"" and run
 > go test pkgname

+To get a remote package:
+> go get code.google.com/p/go.example/hello